shenyangHuang/TGB/README.md

 all dataset download links can be found at [info.py](https://github.com/shenyangHuang/TGB/blob/main/tgb/utils/info.py)

 TGB dataloader will also automatically download the dataset as well as the negative samples for the link property prediction datasets.

+if website is unaccessible, please use [this link](https://tgb-website.pages.dev/) instead.

 ### Running Example Methods